-FUNDAMENTALS (4 credits) Introduces the basic theories of air conditioning and refrigeration.
+FUNDAMENTALS (4 credits)

+Introduces the basic theories of air conditioning and refrigeration.
 The proper operation and function of components in a cooling system are identified.
 Projects use computer simulation programs and lab trainers.

-SHEET METAL LAB
+SHEET METAL TECHNOLOGY AND LAB

+Basic sheet metal and fittings.
+Use of sheet metal hand tools and equipment is taught.
+Procedures for duct layout and sheet metal terminology is reviewed.
 Use, maintenance and operating adjustments of sheet metal shop equipment.
 Pattern layout, fabrication, use of hand tools, and assembly procedures are covered.
-Each forced air component covered in HV 102 is demonstrated.

-HEATING AND REFRIGERATION THEORY (4 credits) Continuation of HV 121.
+HEATING AND REFRIGERATION THEORY

+Continuation of HV 121.
 More detailed information about heating and refrigeration cycles is taught.
 Also covered are controls, new refrigerants, refrigerant recovery and recycling.
 A refrigerant certification test is administered.